pivotal/docs-tap/install-gitops/upgrading.hbs.md

 - Verify that you meet all the [prerequisites](../prerequisites.hbs.md) of the target Tanzu Application Platform version.
 If the target Tanzu Application Platform version does not support your existing Kubernetes version, VMware recommends upgrading to a supported version before proceeding with the upgrade.
 - For information about installing your Tanzu Application Platform, see [Install Tanzu Application Platform through Gitops with Secrets OPerationS (SOPS)](sops.hbs.md) or [Install Tanzu Application Platform through GitOps with External Secrets Operator (ESO)](eso.hbs.md).
-- For information about Tanzu Application Platform GUI considerations, see [Tanzu Application Platform GUI Considerations](../tap-gui/upgrades.hbs.md#considerations).
+- For information about Tanzu Developer Portal considerations, see [Tanzu Developer Portal Considerations](../tap-gui/upgrades.hbs.md#considerations).
 - Verify all packages are reconciled by running `kubectl get packageinstall --namespace tap-install`.

 ## <a id="relocate-images"></a> Relocate Tanzu Application Platform images to a registry